 The other day we were learning about ants and insect parts so I got out the microscope.
 We have a high school/college lab quality microscope (so worth the money once your kids are teens and even before if you can swing it).

-A good quality microscope costs between $150 and $350.
+A good quality microscope costs between $120 and $350.
 Of course you can pay more, but that price range should get you a great tool for the high school years.
 Look for a microscope with three levels of magnification, up to 400x should be about right.
 You also need an adjustable stage (the little platform that your specimen sits on) and two knobs for focusing, a rough focus and a fine focus.
 You also must have a light below the stage and corded lights will be brighter and more reliable than battery powered.
-The Home Microscope from Home Science Tools is probably the best one you will find for the money.

 You will use a microscope mostly for biology when you are looking at blood cells, skin cells, DNA replication, muscle cells, microscopic organisms, plant cells, and so on.
 But you may also use it in chemistry to look at crystals or fibers or in Earth science when looking at rocks or soil particles or micro-meteorites.

 Sometimes I just get out the microscope and let the kids explore with it and be fascinated for awhile.
 Teach them to change the magnification and find the focus.
 Teach them how to make their own slides.
 If you aren’t a scientific type and haven’t a clue about microscopes yourself I strongly recommend getting The Ultimate Guide To Your Home Microscope and working through it with your kids.